From taboo to empowerment: menstruation and gender equality

 Rockaya Aidara is a Programme Officer managing the Joint Programme ‘’Gender, Hygiene and Sanitation” with UN-Women in West Africa in the Equality and Non-discrimination Programme at the Water Supply and Sanitation Collaborative Council.

-Inga Winkler is a lecturer at the Institute for the Study of Human Rights at Columbia University.
-Her research focuses on socio-economic rights, gender equality and inequalities.
+Inga Winkler is a lecturer, researcher and advocate at the Institute for the Study of Human Rights at Columbia University and has been working on the human rights to water and sanitation for more than a decade.
 Find more information on her work here and follow her on Twitter.